100% Satisfaction Guaranteed

-It makes sense that landlords, employers, and lenders want to see background reports before deciding who to lease to, hire and lend money.
+It makes sense that landlords, employers, and lenders want to see background reports before deciding who to lease, hire, and lend money to.

 Some mistakes (such as a late payment) are unlikely to have any effect on getting a new apartment, job, or loan.
 But others (such as an arrest) can wreak havoc on your future.

-For instance, if an employer won’t offer you a position due to information on your background check, they’re required to tell you exactly why.
-Should this happen, you can move forward and learn how to combat the issue the next time you apply for work.
+For instance, if a potential employer won’t offer you a position due to information on your background check, they’re required to tell you exactly why.
+Should this happen, you can move forward and learn how to tackle the issue the next time you apply for work.

 If a lender rejects your loan application, they must provide you a written statement explaining the issue behind the decision.
 Once a year, you can get free copies of your credit report.
 These can provide the information you need to improve your credit.

 There are many items on your credit report that can hurt opportunities.
-It’s important to understand how to remove items from background check that can lower your credit score.
+It’s important to understand how to remove items from your background check that could lower your credit score.

 Inaccuracies to watch out for include: